Tristan-A-A/Todo-list/README.md

 # Intro
 Hi!
 This is just a small project I took on to learn how to build things using code.

-I specifically chose tom nake a Todo-list application as I'm getting heavy into life optimizations and utilizing programs like Notion to manage my work flow.
+I specifically chose to make a Todo-list application as I'm getting heavy into life optimizations and utilizing programs like Notion to manage my work flow.

 I wanted this project to end up with a ui, so I developed it using HTML, CSS, and Javascript.